AndrewPaulLund/cs205project/README.md

 ### Discussion about goals achieved, improvements suggested, lessons learnt, future work, interesting insights…

-We are very happy with the speedup we achieved through binning.
+We are very happy with the speedup we achieved through binning and simulated load balancing.
 After determining the optimal bin size of 1 million

+- We would have liked to include Spark.
+ADD COMMENTARY HERE

 ---